 Permanent Graduate Faculty.
-A full-time faculty member who holds a terminal degree, who has been recommended by the appropriate dean, and who has been approved by the Graduate Committee.
-Appointment to the graduate faculty will be reviewed every three years.
-To maintain eligibility, the faculty member must teach a graduate course and/or serve on a graduate advisory committee during the three-year period.
+A full-time faculty member who holds a terminal degree, who has been recommended by the appropriate dean and chair, and who has been approved by the Graduate Committee may be permanently appointed to the graduate faculty.
+Appointment to the graduate faculty is permanent and does not undergo cyclical review by the Graduate Committee.

 Associate Graduate Faculty.
-A full-time or emeritus Northwestern faculty member who is recommended by the appropriate dean for a one-year appointment.
-The individual should have special expertise in the content area and should possess appropriate credentials for graduate level teaching.
+A full-time or emeritus Northwestern faculty member who is recommended by the appropriate dean and chair for a three-year appointment.
+The individual will have special expertise in the content area and will possess appropriate credentials for graduate level teaching.

 Temporary Graduate Faculty.
-A faculty member or adjunct instructor who is recommended by the appropriate dean and approved by the Graduate Committee for a one-semester appointment.
-The individual should have special expertise in the content area and possess appropriate credentials for graduate level teaching.
+A faculty member or adjunct instructor who is recommended by the appropriate dean and chair and approved by the Graduate Committee for a one-year appointment.
+The individual will have special expertise in the content area and will possess appropriate credentials for graduate level teaching.